Frank Fernand: Early musical career

+Indian jazz

 India's first prime minister Jawaharlal Nehru's biography The Discovery of India is also said to have influenced him deeply, and resulted in his complete change of outlook.
 With a sense of patriotism, he later considered 15 August (India's independence day) every year as the greatest event of the year.
 He was already back in Mumbai in 1946, playing with Micky Correa and his band, among others.
 A turning point in his career and life came in 1948 when he joined the celebrated Hindi music director-duo Shankar Jaikishan.
 Raj Kapoor's Barsat was his major assignment under the duo's baton.
 Later he worked under top-level music directors and had close association with Anil Biswas, Kishore Kumar, Roshan, C. Ramchandra and others.

 Fernand was music conductor for many films including Don, Hera Pheri, Zanjeer and Victoria No. 203.
 He was music assistant for a few films including Johny Mera Naam.

 His last assignment in the Hindi film industry was as the first assistant of Kalyanji Anandji, another popular music director duo.
 His deep love for his mother-tongue Konkani motivated him to produce Amchem Noxib under his banner Frank Films with C. Alvares and Anthony Mendes in main roles.
 He came out with his second film Nirmon (Destiny), This film had a powerful story with C. Alvares, Shalini Mardolkar, Anthony D'Sa and Jacinto Vaz in the main cast and won the Certificate of Merit for regional films, the first of its kind for Konkani, at the hands of the then Prime Minister, Indira Gandhi.

 Frank also provided the musical score for the Konkani movie Mhoji Ghorkarn directed by A Salam.
 Encouraged by the success of two Konkani films, he made a Hindi film Priya in 1965.
 It had Sanjeev Kumar and Tanuja in the lead, with some catchy songs composed by Kalyanji-Anandji.
 But it bombed at the box office.
 Not losing heart, Frank again attempted to produce another Hindi film Ahat inspired by the popular English film Wait Until Dark.
 The film was never released.

 Frank Fernand has set to music some memorable lyrics by noted poets, most remembered of them all being "Fulam Zai" and "Sobit Amchem Goem" by Dr Manohar Sardesai, for which he won the Bombay Journal Award.

 He had also staged a tiatr entitled Bekar Patrao in the 1980s with a ten-piece orchestra introduced for the first time.
 He pioneered as a classical jazz player and in trumpet concerto by Handel under music maestro Victor Paranjoti.
 In 1958, he organized a concert wherein he played the Evolution of Music, Jazz, starting with Negro Spirituals, Dixie Land Jazz, followed by New Orleans Jazz, Sound of America commercial music, Symphony Jazz and Ravi Shankar's Caravan.